SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_ssi_master/readme.md

 Follow the steps below for successful execution of the application:

-1. Connect ULP SSI Master SCK, CS0, MOSI, MISO pins with the SSI Slave device.
+1. Connect ULP SSI Master SCK, CS, MOSI, MISO pins with the SSI Slave device.
-2. In the ssi slave example, enable slave DMA and set the slave's baud rate to match the ULP master's.
+2. In the ssi slave example, enable slave DMA.
 3. When the application runs, it transfers the data.
 4. After the transfer is completed, it validates the data and prints "Test Case Passed" on the console.
 5. Then again reset SSI slave once application switches to ULP mode and observe "Test Case Passed" print on console.